rhit-netsos/netsec-public/docs/concepts/reverse_shell.md

 lrwx------ 1 root root 64 Jan 11 16:42 2 -> /dev/pts/1
 ```

+Your will of course look a bit different, but you should see significant
+similarities.

 ## Question sheet

 By looking at those value, answer the following question.